smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

 #### 2nd to 5th January 2018

 * Locale support, added health codes to getJsonFile
+* Added covariates, study and comparison geoelvels; commented; re-order information Database does not store geolevel select so the result is the same but the selection method different and the file larger!

 ## In progress (December 2017/January 2018):